 Essential skills, such as finding the main idea and generating a summary, generalize better if they are practiced in the context of discovery around a meaningful topic.

 Vocabulary size varies widely by grade, and students can acquire new words both implicitly and directly.
-A good reading curriculum will consider ways to launch an “exponential effect” on word knowledge.
+A good Science of Reading curriculum will consider ways to launch an “exponential effect” on word knowledge.
 A supportive curriculum will include direct instruction of specific words and word-learning strategies, extensive reading opportunities, and extension activities to prompt wordplay.

 Good phonics instruction is implemented through a multi-sensory approach.
 It is hands-on and moves from direct, explicit instruction of a concept to extension activities and then to its direct practice application in reading and spelling.